Step 1: Enter Flight Details

 A Little Bit of History

 Originally home to the Ati Tribe, this island officially became a Philippine province in April of 1956.
-Back in these days Boracay was a little-known secret spot in the Philippines with very few tourists actually making the trip.
+Back in those days Boracay was a little-known secret spot in the Philippines with very few tourists actually making the trip.
 It wasn’t until the 1970’s where tourism began to take-hold on the island.
 Then backpackers making it a “must-stop” spot in the 1980’s and the popularity began to explode.
 Comprised of 17 barangays, Boracay Island is now so entranced in tourism that it is now under the control of the Philippine Tourism Authority in conjunction with the Aklan Provincial Government.
 In fact, much of the rare and remoteness that made Boracay so special is now being supplant by very large commercialized ventures.
 Luckily environmental efforts are underway setting aside two protected areas for Boracay, one for the conservation of 400 hectares of forestland and almost 630 hectares of agricultural Land.

 How Did Boracay Get So Popular?

 There seems to be two main contributing factors for this phenomenal success.
 It is rumored that back in the 1970’s a movie crew stumbled upon this paradise when looking for a place for a remote beach scene.
 Then a German travel book written by Jens Peter gave the island incredible reviews.
 The stage was set for a major transformation.
+As the tourists experienced the incredible white sand beaches and turquois blue pristine waters, the word got around quickly in Europe and western countries.
+The growth has been nothing short of phenomenal with literally hundreds of hotels and resorts setting up shop on this tiny island.

 Traveling to Boracay